westerntoad/tcss343-vid-analysis/script-draft-1.md

 ## Conclusion

 There are many different ways you can write and develop the game of chess in code.
-This video is meant to take a peek at some necessary background if you wish to write a version of the game at a computationally efficient level; and, even then, there are many, many optimization improvements you can make for your internal representation to be even better.
+This video is meant to take a peek at some necessary background if you wish to write a version of the game at a computationally efficient level; and, even then, there are many, many optimization improvements you can make for your internal representation to be even better than the explanations I gave in this video.
 I simply hope that this serves as an adequate introduction to that side of chess computing.

 I hope you enjoyed the video, and have a wonderful day!